Langue nouvelle: Verbs and pronouns

 The present doubles as the imperative and, with the help of the verb sa 'to be', as the passive.
 The present subjunctive -ar may be used for the imperative as well.
 Questions are formed by inverting the pronoun and the verb, as in French.

-Person is indicated by pronouns: jo (I), to (you singular, thou), lo (he, she, it), no (we), vo (you plural), zo (they), and the reflexive so (oneself).
+Person is indicated by pronouns: jo (I), to (you singular, thou), lo (he, she, it), no (we), vo (you plural, ye), zo (they), and the reflexive so (oneself).
 Possessive forms are me, te, se, noti, voti, se.
 Demonstratives, soli (this) and sola (that), take plural -s (these, those).
 Who, what, which is ki.